-Step 3: Identify the number of patients with a central dual-energy x-ray absorptiometry test documented.

-Step 4: Calculate the rate (number of patients who had a central dual-energy x-ray absorptiometry test documented divided by the eligible population).

-The performance measures and specifications were developed by and are owned by the National Committee for Quality Assurance ("NCQA").
+Step 1: Identify all female patients in each age strata who had a documented patient encounter with the eligible provider with a new diagnosis of fracture.
+Step 2: Exclude patients who had who had previous bone mineral density test and patients who had previous osteoporosis treatment.
+Also exclude patients living long-term in institutional settings and patients receiving hospice care.
+Step 3: Of those patients remaining after Step 2 (i.e., the denominator), identify all patients who had a documented bone mineral density test or pharmacologic treatment after the fracture.
+Step 4: To calculate the rate, take the number of patients who received testing or pharmacologic treatment and divide by the number of people calculated to be in the denominator.
+COPYRIGHT / DISCLAIMER The performance measures and specifications were developed by and are owned by the National Committee for Quality Assurance ("NCQA").
 The performance measures and specifications are not clinical guidelines and do not establish a standard of medical care.
 NCQA makes no representations, warranties, or endorsement about the quality of any organization or physician that uses or reports performance measures and NCQA has no liability to anyone who relies on such measures or specifications.
 NCQA holds a copyright in these materials and can rescind or alter these materials at any time.
 These materials may not be modified by anyone other than NCQA.
 Anyone desiring to use or reproduce the materials without modification for an internal, quality improvement non-commercial purpose may do so without obtaining any approval from NCQA.
-All other uses, including a commercial use and/or external reproduction, distribution and publication must be approved by NCQA and are subject to a license at the discretion of NCQA.
+All other uses, including a commercial use and/or external reproduction, distribution and publication must be approved by NCQA and are subject to a license at the discretion of NCQA. ©2018 NCQA, all rights reserved.